fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 ---
-title: Your First Chart in Angular2 using FusionCharts | FusionCharts
+title: Your First Chart in Angular using FusionCharts | FusionCharts
-description: This article outlines the steps to create your first chart, widget and map using the fusionCharts Angular2 component.
+description: This article outlines the steps to create your first chart, widget and map using the fusionCharts Angular component.
-heading: Your First Chart in Angular2 using FusionCharts
+heading: Your First Chart in Angular using FusionCharts
 chartPresent: false
 ---

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 In this page, we'll see how to render charts using FusionCharts and angular-FusionCharts Component.
-We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/angular/angular2/your-first-chart-using-angular2#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/angular/angular2/your-first-chart-using-angular2#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/angular/angular2/your-first-chart-using-angular2#create-your-first-map-10).
+We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular#create-your-first-map-10).

-Before going through this article, please [install]({% site.baseurl %}/getting-started/angular/angular2/install-using-angular2 '@@open-newtab') `angular-fusioncharts` plugin, if not already installed.
+Before going through this article, please [install]({% site.baseurl %}/getting-started/angular/angular/install-using-angular '@@open-newtab') `angular-fusioncharts` plugin, if not already installed.

 ## Create your first chart